 On May 9, 1860, Scotish author and playwright Sir James Matthew Barrie, 1st Baronet was born.
 Barrie is best remembered for being the creator of Peter Pan in his novel “Peter Pan, or The Boy Who Wouldn’t Grow Up“, a “fairy play” about an ageless boy and an ordinary girl named Wendy who have adventures in the fantasy setting of Neverland.

-James Matthew Barrie was the ninth child of ten.
+James M. Barrie was born in Kirriemuir, Angus, Scotland as the ninth child and third son of David and Margaret Barrie (née Ogilvy).
+His father was a weaver.
+His mother encouraged him to educate himself by reading.
 When he was six years old, his older brother David died in an ice-skating accident just before his 14th birthday.
 It is said that their mother was so devastated by the sudden death that Barrie tried to fill David’s place in his mother’s attentions.
 It is further believed that he even started wearing David’s clothes and acted in a similar manner.
 Barrie later retold that his mother probably found comfort in the believe that her dead child would remain a young boy forever and never grow up.

 J. M. Barrie was first educated at The Glasgow Academy where his elder siblings Alexander and Mary Ann taught.
 When he was 14, he enrolled at Dumfries Academy, again under the watch of Alexander and Mary Ann.
 During his early school years, Barrie started reading enthusiastically and liked the works of Robert Michael Ballantyne and James Fenimore Cooper as much as Penny Dreadfuls.
 Barrie attended the University of Edinburgh and received his M.A. degree in 1882.